kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

 ![A Commodore 64 Screenshot showing BASIC in action](BASIC.png)

 These computers were primitive and slow by today's standards, but could still do many cool things.
-Most versions of BASIC had commands for graphics and sound, and kids learned they could have the full power of the machine at their command... in fact, many professional games weren't that much better than what an amateur could write at home.
+Most versions of BASIC had commands for graphics and sound.
+Kids learned they could have the full power of the machine at their command...
+In fact, many professional games weren't much better than what an amateur could write at home.

 Computers grew in power, ease-of-use, and connectivity, but the sense of "just by typing, I can make this computer do interesting stuff" was diminished.
-Luckily, some amazing toolkits like [Processing](https://processing.org/) and its JavaScript cousin [p5.js](https://p5js.org/) have appeared to recover those abilities - and CarGurus gave me a chance to to explain that to some of my fellow "Gurus" - as well as to anybody reading this blog.
+Luckily, some amazing toolkits like [Processing](https://processing.org/) and its JavaScript cousin [p5.js](https://p5js.org/) have appeared to recover those abilities - and CarGurus gave me a chance to to teach that to some of my fellow "Gurus" and to the readers of this blog.

-##Guru2Guru
+## Guru2Guru

-CarGurus helps create its *culture of learning* with its Guru2Guru program, a collection of peer-to-peer classes helping people in their professional development.
-For the summer, we created a more casual edition called "G2G After Hours" - single session classes where topics could be more fun and less focused on our day-to-day jobs.
+CarGurus fosters its *culture of learning* with its Guru2Guru program: a collection of peer-to-peer classes helping people in their professional development.
+For the summer, we created a more casual edition called *G2G After Hours* - single session classes where topics could be more fun and less focused on our day-to-day jobs.
-Topics included "Intro to Calligraphy",
+Topics included *Intro to Calligraphy*,
-"Mixology", "Knitting", and "Photography Basics"...
+*Mixology*, *Knitting*, and *Photography Basics*...

-My contribution was running a 2 hour class entitled "Making Virtual Toys, Games and Art".
+My contribution was running a 2 hour class entitled *Making Virtual Toys, Games and Art*.
 Here was the description on the sign-up website:

 >All developers know how to program for work… but what about for fun?